Open-Community-Building/community.links/README.md

 # community.links

-Here go the raw and unreviewd links you want to share.
+Here go the raw and unreviewed links you want to share.

 One link per line.